How is Stihl pronounced?

 This old Stihl Chainsaw billboard tells us straight away:

-There’s also a nice little reference to the fact that Andreas Stihl invented the chainsaw – at least, the one for cutting trees and wood.
+There’s also a nice little reference to the fact that Andreas Stihl invented the chainsaw – at least, the one for cutting trees and wood: “The World’s First And Finest Chainsaws!”

 It is also stated on the official Stihl USA website that Stihl is pronounced exactly like the metal “steel.”

-This answer will be offensive to many, including myself, who like to pronounce it ‘Still.’
+This answer will be offensive to many, including me, who like to pronounce it ‘Still.’

 In fact, as it turns out, entire nations are pronouncing it wrong.
 In New Zealand, for example, I have never heard anyone say ‘Steel’ or ‘Schtil’ – it’s ALWAYS ‘Still.’